srk/QuantVec/QuantVec-tools/topviz/README.md

 ![Screenshot](topviz_example.png)

-Currently an example of a .sumviz files and .path files can be found in the 'example' subdirectory.
+Currently an example of a .sumviz file and .path files can be found in the 'example' subdirectory.